-Select the appropriate box

-The application is for an upgrade of an existing development

-The application is for a new development

-X s

-Other, specify

-Does the activity also require any authorisation other than NEMA EIA authorisation?

-If yes, describe the legislation and the Competent Authority administering such legislation
+Select the appropriate box The application is for an upgrade of an existing development The application is for a new development Other, specify Does the activity also require any authorisation other than NEMA EIA authorisation?
+NO If yes, describe the legislation and the Competent Authority administering such legislation N/A If you have you applied for the gutherination (a)?

-N/A

 If yes, have you applied for the authorisation(s)?
 If yes, have you received approval(s)? (attach in appropriate appendix)